ballerina-platform/module-ballerinax-github/README.md

 # Ballerina GitHub Webhook

-The Ballerina GitHub webhook, registers a [GitHub webhook](https://developer.github.com/webhooks/) to subscribe to notifications on the occurrence of events, and starts up a callback service at which notifications will be received.
+The Ballerina GitHub webhook registers a [GitHub webhook](https://developer.github.com/webhooks/) to subscribe to notifications on the occurrence of events, and starts up a callback service, which will receive notification requests.

 | Ballerina Version | GitHub API Version |
 |-------------------|--------------------|